Personalized Workout & Meal Plans

 The resistance band provides assistance, yet your lower body is still able to sway, activating your core strength.
 Further, these are easy to progress as you can use smaller bands.

-Always use a quality resistance band and inspect it for wear prior to exercise.
+Always use a quality resistance band and inspect it for wear before exercise.
+We recommend any of these Top 11 Resistance Bands!

 How to do Resistance Band Pull Ups: